ghapert/superplato/README.md

   - Any cookie/session storage files
 - Temporary runner logs and cookies are excluded via .gitignore
 - Future versions will implement encrypted secret storage for greater safety
+- **Important:** The "bruteforce" attendance feature (which attempts all possible attendance codes automatically) may be legally or ethically controversial depending on your institution's policy. **Use of this feature is discouraged and at your own risk.**

 ---